Our mission is to put women in control of

 Alice set up The Lowdown in 2019 with a mission to help transform the minefield that is contraception.
 She’s spent the last five years talking to thousands of women about this problem – and is pretty obsessed.
-She leads on the delivery of our product, brand and overall proposition.
+As our CEO, Alice does everything from fundraising and product strategy to finances 😂

 Marija is technical superwoman who takes our badly formed ideas and builds them into beautiful software that helps thousands of women with their contraception every day.
-Before joining The Lowdown she set up software development agency Tilde Loop.
+Before joining The Lowdown Marija set up software development agency Tilde Loop

 Georgia is the brains behind the best women’s health memes on the internet.
 She manages all of our social channels @get.the.lowdown and edits our medically reviewed blog.
 You’ll mainly find Georgia filming herself getting a colposcopy for the gram.

-Eppie is a content queen: she knows a thing or two about SEO, and helps us stay on the first page of Google for 500+ search terms.
+Eppie is a content queen: she knows a thing or two about SEO, and helps us stay on the first page of Google for 1000+ search terms.
 Eppie is insanely good at pitching to journalists and getting us superb press coverage.
-If you have a story or need a quote from us or our doctors – email@example.com
+If you have a story or need a quote from us or our doctors – do say hello email@example.com

 Dr Zaakira Mahomed

-Dr Zaakira MBCHB, MRCGP, DFSRH is is a GP and busy mum of 2 beautiful girls based in Lancashire.
+Dr Zaakira MBCHB, MRCGP, DFSRH is a GP and busy mum of two beautiful girls based in Lancashire.
 She’s passionate about contraception and women’s health and is here to help navigate your contraceptive journey with a smile!

 Dr Becky Mawson

 Dr Becky MBChB, Bsc, DFSRH, DRCOG, MRCGP is a GP and researcher in Sheffield with a passion for making sexual and reproductive health services easier to access for all.
 She is also a coil and implant fitting and removal pro.